esnet/gdg/README.md

 #### DataSources

 DataSources credentials are keyed by the name of the DataSource.
 See see [config example](https://github.com/netsage-project/grafana-dashboard-manager/blob/master/conf/importer-example.yml).
 If the datasource JSON doesn't have auth enabled, the credentials are igored.
 If Credentials are missing, we'll fall back on default credentials if any exist.
 The password is set as a value for basicAuthPassword in the API payload.
+Datasources are imported or exported from _organization_ specified in configuration file otherwise current organitazione user is used.

 All commands can use `datasources` or `ds` to manage datasources